bjarnerossen/sudoku-solver/README.md

 # 🧩 Terminal Based Sudoku Generator and Solver
 This is a terminal-based Sudoku generator and solver written in Python.
 It provides four difficulty levels to choose from: easy, medium, intermediate, and extreme.
-The program generates Sudoku puzzles using backtracking algorithm and solves them using an algorithm.
+The program generates Sudoku puzzles using backtracking algorithm.

 ## Getting Started
 ### Perequisites